Wineshuga/webpack-template/README.md

 # 📖 Webpack Template <a name="about-project"></a>

-This is a Webpack Template to be prepare for easy use with future projects.
+This Webpack Template is a simple yet powerful webpack boilerplate, which can be used later as a starting point in future projects.

 ## 👥 Author <a name="authors"></a>